LISE++

 -

-1 and beam charge state: same as above, but this time the beam energy
+toggles between “lin” and “log” for the display of the distributions.
+The default is “lin”. same as above, but this time the beam energy

 is precisely known, and one wants to measure the thickness of the target.